kjh1980/MoEngage-Docs/iOS.rst

 .. image:: images/11.png

-As users use the application, events data is stored locally and sent in regular intervals of 30 seconds to avoid any performance impact.
-So, you might need to wait for sometime to see the events in the portal.
+As users use the application, events data is stored locally and sent as a batch at app close or termination to avoid any performance impact.
+So, you should close or terminate the app to see the events in the portal.